ujw0l/guten-image-classify/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =
+= What is confidence score? =

-Answer to foo bar dilemma.
+It is minimum confidence score for image to belong to one of the classes

 == Screenshots ==